SDGforskning/sdg-strings/SDG10_query_action_WoS.md

 This target is interpreted to cover research about enabling everyone to participate in societal activities.
 Special attention is paid to people in a disadvantaged position due to any characteristic, e.g. age, gender or disability (horizontal inequalities).

 This target handles empowering people who face horizontal inequalities.
 This refers to groups of people who share an identity characteristic like race or religion and can therefore be exposed to the same kind of inequalities.
 (Stewart 2016).
 Ensuring that people in disadvantaged positions are part of decision-making processes (especially decisions regarding themselves) is a method recommended to accelerate progress in this target as well as the whole of SDG10 (United Nations 2024).
+A big part of structural discrimination and horizontal inequalities are linked to poorness, which is why living below 50 % of median income is considered a solid indicator for this target (Sharif 2024; World Bank Group 2025).
+For example, persons with disabilities and people of African descent experience significantly higher levels of poverty (United Nations 2018; World Bank Group 2025).

 Social inclusion means improving opportunities for individuals and groups to take part in society.
 This can include for example eradicating discriminatory attitudes from legal systems, labour markets and health care.
 (World Bank Group 2025.)
 Economic inclusion aims to empower individuals and communities by for example boosting their income and training them in economic skills (Sharif 2024).
 Political inclusion then covers opportunities for partaking in political activities, e.g. voting and participating in elections (Aldar ym.
 2025).